 How long does the PX’s battery last?

 While battery life depends greatly on how loudly you listen, the PX can handle just about any trip you throw at it.
-I was able to travel from to London, then Edinburgh, back to London, and then died before my flight back.
+Chris was able to travel from to London, then Edinburgh, back to London, and then died before his flight back.
 All told, that was probably about 12 hours of listening—but a cold snap definitely didn’t do the battery any favors (it was the dead of winter, after all).

 How does the PX sound?

 While these are one of the better-looking headphones we’ve tested in the $400 price range, they’re not the best sounding or the best at active noise canceling.
 The ANC isn’t as strong as something like the Sony WH-1000X M2 or the Bose QC35 II, but it gets the job done.
 The low hum of the heater all but disappeared in my apartment, but the same can’t be said for the rumble of voices in my local coffee shop.
 On the bright side you can adjust certain aspects of the ANC within the app itself so if you do want to hear more of what’s going on around you there’s a slider you can adjust until it suits your needs.

 As far as sound goes, these aren’t going to blow you away.
 Recently we wrote a piece about how to EQ your music and in it, we mentioned how you’ll find a lot of instruments in the range of 100Hz – 1kHz.
 We also mentioned how if you don’t take special care here you can end up making your music sound like “muddy”, which basically means that the instruments in that range are competing for space and the PX Wireless fall victim to that.
 While bass kicks in the song Glow by Retro Stefson were more or less fine, the bass guitar and even some of the vocals weren’t clearly defined.
 Throw in the guitar licks and synthy elements that pop in during the chorus at 2:47 and it’s hard to really pick out any one instrument.